 Wondering which fertility and pregnancy products are covered by your FSA or HSA?
 Everything you need to know is in this guide.

 Let’s face it.
 No one is a big fan of paying the bills—especially when it comes to paying for healthcare expenses.
-Even with a great insurance plan, medical costs can be expensive, and the piggy bank can take a hit.
+Even with a great insurance plan, medical care can be expensive.
 In an effort to reduce your personal healthcare costs, it may be valuable to investigate if you qualify for an FSA or HSA account.
 Both government-established programs, FSAs and HSAs exist to ease financial burdens and promote the affordability of healthcare.

 What Is An FSA or HSA?